FridayDai/windows/readme.md

     ./gradlew chromeTest -Denv=ENV_VAR
     EVN_VAR can be: develop, release, stable, hotfix

+To run smoke functional testing, you can run:

+    ./gradlew -DSPEC_TEST.single=SmokingFunctionalJUnitSpecRunner SPEC_TEST
+    SPEC_TEST can be: chromeTest, firefoxTest, phantomJsTest

 *Note: currently, we not support production.*

 Replace `./gradlew` with `gradlew.bat` in the above examples if you're on Windows.